 Check in with your professional network to understand what TMCs are being used by different organisations and what their experience has been.
 This can assist you in identifying which TMCs you may want to include in the process.
 By comparing your objectives to market information on providers, you can invite a smaller selection with greater potential to meet your needs.

-For more info, please read our blog: 5 tips for electing a travel management company
+For more info, please read our blog: 5 tips for selecting a travel management company

 Always include a financial offer template for all bidders to complete.
 With many potential pricing models in the industry, this allows you to easily compare complex offers side by side against the same measures.